flashbook/flashbot/README.md

 You can connect to it from Java, Python, or any client that speaks GraphQL.

 ## Install
-To run Flashbot, all you need to do is download the latest `flashbot.jar` from the [releases](https://github.com/flashbook/flashbot/releases) page.
+To run Flashbot, download the latest `flashbot.jar` from the [releases](https://github.com/flashbook/flashbot/releases) page.

 Get started by trying some of the [tutorials](https://github.com/flashbook/flashbot#tutorials) or run with the `--help` option to see usage info.
 ```bash